glampert/debug-draw/README.md

 Debug Draw provides several compiler switches for library configuration and customization.
 Check the documentation in `debug_draw.hpp` for a list of all switches plus detailed description of each.

-### Language requirements
+### Language/compiler requirements

 The library has very few language requirements.
-One of its main goals is to be painless to integrate and also to be very portable.
-The only requirement is a C++98 compiler or better.
-We check for the availability of a few interesting C++11 features, but fall-backs are provided so you can also integrate it with older projects.
+One of its main goals is to be painless to integrate and portable.
+The only requirement is a fairly recent C++ compiler with minimal Standard Library support.
+Some C++11 features are assumed, such as `nullptr` and `<cstdint>`.
+The samples included make heavier use of the C++ Standard Library to demonstrate Debug Draw usage with threads.

 RTTI and C++ Exceptions **are not used**, so you should have no problems integrating the library with projects that disable those features.

 The memory footprint is also small and you can manage the amount of memory that gets committed to the internal queues via preprocessor directives.
-We currently only allocate a small amount of dynamic memory at library startup to decompress the font glyphs for the debug text drawing functions.
+We currently only allocate a small amount of dynamic memory at library startup to decompress the font glyphs for the debug text drawing functions and for the draw queues and library context data.
-Apart from that, all data used by the library is statically allocated as file scoped `static`s.

-### Thread safety
+### Thread safety and explicit contexts

-Due to its procedural layout and use of static data, Debug Draw *is not thread safe*, so its public API cannot be called from multiple threads.
-This shouldn't be a problem for the vast majority of users, since rendering doesn't lend well to parallelization.
-OpenGL and Direct3D calls are normally issued from a single thread.
-If you really happen to need thread-safety, a simple solution might be just making the `static` buffers used by the implementation thread-local.
+By default, Debug Draw will use a static global context internally, providing a procedural-style API that *is not thread safe*.
+This is the "classic" Debug Draw mode that is the easiest to use and set up, but the library also supports two other modes that are thread safe and configurable at compile time:

+- `DEBUG_DRAW_PER_THREAD_CONTEXT`: If this is defined before the implementation, the library will use a thread-local context instead of the global shared default.
+This allows calling the library from different threads since each will keep its private context and draw queues.
+This mode provides the same public library interface but requires TLS (Thread Local Storage) support from the compiler.

+- `DEBUG_DRAW_EXPLICIT_CONTEXT`: If this is defined before the implementation, the library expects the user to supply a handle to a context.
+This mode exposes the `dd::ContextHandle` type and changes each function in the library to take this handle as the first argument.
+This mode makes the library fully stateless, so that each rendering thread that calls into the library can create and maintain its own instance of Debug Draw.

+The explicit context mode is a cleaner and more functional-style API and should be the preferred one for new users.
+The procedural mode is still kept as the default for compatibility with older library versions, but it is recommended that you use the explicit context mode by adding `#define DEBUG_DRAW_EXPLICIT_CONTEXT` together with `DEBUG_DRAW_IMPLEMENTATION`.
+In the future, the procedural stateful API will be deprecated in favor of the explicit one.

 ## Samples